rgildiaz/ITI/README.md

 - [Configure and Clone Raspberry Pi](projects/rpi-setup/rpi-setup.md) [Incomplete] - _September 2022_

 Have a look around and let me know if you spot any typos or errors!

+Also, note that I've included the names of some of my managers here.
+If you see "David" or "Matthew" anywhere in the documents, they are the full-time staff members I'm working with!